 Q) What can I eat to get more protein in my diet?

 A) Fatty Fish Like Salmon, Trout, Sardines, Mackerel, Cod, Haddock, Flounder, Perch, Halbit are all great choices, as well as Chicken, Eggs, Nuts.
-If you still aren't able to get enough protein, you could add protein shakes such as these or you could use peptides like this and make your own protein drink to supplement.
+If you still aren't able to get enough protein, you could add protein shakes or make your own protein drink to supplement.

 Q) Why does my breath smell funny?.
 Why does my Urine smell so strong?, Why do I have Body Odor?